Once again the Appliance hunter has set out to find the best of the best, this time searching down the Best Pet Hair Vacuum Cleaners.

 Types Of Pet Hair Vacuum Cleaner

-The good thing about pet hair vacuums are they come in just about every style.
+The good thing about pet hair vacuums is they come in just about every style.

 The bad thing is that makes it much harder to pick which one you want!